microsoft/cpp_client_telemetry/docs/List-of-OSS-Components.md

 ZLIB DATA COMPRESSION LIBRARY.

 SDK maintains its own snapshot of the mainline ZLib with some Intel architecture performance optimizations [here](../zlib).
-It is customer product responsibility to ensure that a snapshot of zlib they use - meets their product security and licensing requirements
+It is the responsibility of product teams to ensure that a snapshot of zlib they use meets their product security and licensing requirements.

 ## [SQLite](https://www.sqlite.org/index.html)